 One way to help kids handle stress and anxiety during the pandemic is to help them focus on aspects of life they can control right now.

-Remind kids they can make choices to try to stay healthy, including wearing a mask, staying physically distanced from others and washing their hands.
+Remind kids they can make choices to try to stay healthy, including wearing a mask and washing their hands.

 Finally, help kids understand that life will eventually get back to normal.